GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2026-01-20 19:24:07 IST
+This content is dynamically generated in Indian Time (IST): 2026-01-20 19:54:49 IST

 Current Weather in Coimbatore:
 Temperature: 26.88 °C
-Condition: clear sky
+Condition: haze